Editorial note: This blog was updated with additional information and links to junior golf resources in January 2023.

 Start golf lessons for kids to build skills and confidence

 An added benefit of lessons, group lessons, and camps is that kids can build friendships with their peers and begin making golf part of their own identity.
-Once a child is ready, investing in skill-building can build on their foundational love of the game a sense of confidence and satisfaction.
+Once a child is ready, investing in skill-building can add to their foundational love of the game and give them a sense of confidence and satisfaction.

 And remember, golf is a lifetime sport.
 If they don’t seem interested now at a young age, don’t force it.
 Instead, try reintroducing them to it when they get into their teenage years.